Rotimatic – World’s first automatic roti maker to foster healthy eating

 Roti is a staple Indian food made in almost every kitchen.
 It is round flat bread which is healthy being high on fiber.
 The art of making roti by hand is a technique that takes a lot of practice and patience.
 Give the endurance and time it requires, people in Indian and Indians abroad have begun to ward off from making rotis (because of their busy lifestyles).
 Now, the Rotimatic, which makes producing and eating roti simple will surely change lives for the better.
 Selling since September, The rotimatic is has received too many orders and is out of stock for now.

 Zimplistic is working on the final phase of Rotimatic.
 As they are ready for sale, they will first ship Rotimatic to customers in Singapore and only then they will take orders from customers of other countries.
+Rotimatic is now up for pre-order and the first hundred customers will get it for US $600 and after that the price rises to US $1000.

 Latest posts by Bharat (see all)